-It is my pleasure to invite you, on behalf of Arthur Rank Hospice to remember with my colleagues and I, the life of someone who was very dear to you.
-Having worked with a great number of families, I know that many of them will be remembering loved-ones this year and we hope to welcome them to our service.
+It is my pleasure to invite you, on behalf of Arthur Rank Hospice, to remember the life of someone who was dear to you.

-This year we enclose a memory star.
-We hope that you will write a personal message on it, so it can be displayed alongside hundreds of others in the hospice.
+Memory stars are available to write a personal message on and return it to us, so it can be displayed alongside hundreds of others in the Hospice Bistro.

 Our commemorative booklet which holds the names of all of those remembered this year will be posted out to you, and includes the songs, carols and poems shared at our service on 1 December, this will be posted to you along with a remembrance brooch.

 I hope that I will see you on Sunday 1 December for our service, however if you are unable to attend, please be assured that all of our patients and their loved ones pas and present will be in our thoughts.

 Jane Van De Peer

 Ps) If you would like to dedicate a light in memory this year, please complete the form by Wednesday 20 November 2019.
 Dedications made after this time will feature in an addendum inserted into the commemorative booklet.